antor44/livestream_video/README.md

 Most video streams should work.

-Recommended Linux video player: SMPlayer based on mvp, or any other video player based on mplayer, due to its capabilities to timeshift online streams for synchronized live video with the transcription.
+Recommended Linux video player: SMPlayer based on mvp, or any other video player based on mpv/mplayer, due to its capabilities to timeshift online streams for synchronized live video with the transcription.

 ## Screenshot: